Attack on John Shillady

-John R. Shillady (1875-1943) was an Irish-American political activist who was Executive Secretary of the National Association for the Advancement of Colored People (NAACP) from 1918 to 1920.
+John Rhode Shillady (1875-1943) was an Irish-American political activist who was Executive Secretary of the National Association for the Advancement of Colored People (NAACP) from 1918 to 1920.
 He was attacked and badly beaten by a mob in Austin, Texas, on August 22, 1919.
 The attack occurred in broad daylight in downtown Austin, and the perpetrators bragged publicly about it.
 Shillady's injuries left long-lasting physical and emotional effects.

 Background

 Shillady went to Texas, which was the fastest-growing state branch of the NAACP, after the Texas Attorney General said that the NAACP had no state charter and could not operate in Texas.
 He also said that the group's opposition to segregation violated state law.